 Manurewa-bred Kiel McNaughton followed stunt work and study at Unitec with a five year stint playing beloved Shortland Street nurse James 'Scotty' Scott.
 Alongside his wife Kerry Warkia, he founded Brown Sugar Apple Grunt Productions in 2006, where he has directed shows Fine Me a Māori Bride, This is Piki, and Nia’s Extra Ordinary Life, New Zealand’s first web series for kids.
 McNaughton and Warkia went on to produce anthology movies Waru and Vai, which was shot across the Pacific.
-In 2019 production began on McNaughton's debut feature as director: action movie The Legend of Baron To'a.
+In February 2020 McNaughton made his debut as a feature film director, with action movie The Legend of Baron To'a.